ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/wrangling_project_management.md

 ## Updating project
 Once the wrangling is proceeding:
 - tick the boxes in the github issue
-- add wrangling notes as comments in ticket
+- add wrangling notes as comments in ticket, recording errors encountered or modeling choices and their explanation
 - move ticket in appropriate status
 - update labels in ticket
 - update `Wrangler Notes` in Admin tab in ingest